hochimeme/trailblazer-league/early-misthalin.md

 * [ ] Return to Gertrude and finish the quest
 * [ ] Go to Draynor and buy a chronicle (300 gp) and 6 pages (750 gp)
   * 219 gp remaining
+  * In my dry run, I had a lot more gp remaining.
+Make sure you have 5-10 chronicle teleports, then buy event rpg and cabbage cape
 * [ ] Finish rune mysteries
 * [ ] Have Sedridor teleport you to the Rune essence mine. - Rune mysteries
 * [ ] Mine 2 rune essence